Practice Management Discount for Semester 2

 While Module 4 deals with your practice’s basic direction for the future and its purpose, Modules 5, 6 and 7 focus on elements of your practice which play a role in achieving your objectives such as your people, resources and finance.
 For each of these elements you need to have objectives and operational plans in place to achieve those goals.

-Module 5 in particular looks at the detailed business planning for five major functions in your proposed practice:
+Module 5 looks at the detailed business planning for five major functions in your proposed practice:

 - the structure of your practice